rdozzi/Travel-App-RD_Nov2020/README.md

 ```
 npm run build-dev (This builds the application for development purposes)
 npm run build-prod (This builds the application for production.
-The use will use this)
+The user will use this)
 npm start (This starts the node server AFTER the production application is built)
 npm test (This runs tests associated with the project)
 ```